What do I do about the building permit for a pole building in Ohio, Kentucky, Western Pennsylvania, Western Maryland

 What building sizes are available?

 Our custom post frame builders can custom build practically any size pole building.
 You determine the size that best fits your needs.
 However, using standard lengths and widths will be economically beneficial to you.
 See our Standard Lengths and Widths Chart.

 What is the construction procedure?

 The average lead time from signing a contract to completion of the building can vary from 3-10 weeks.
 This all depends on the availability of our crews.
 Typically our crews start the building process within a week of delivery of the materials.
 Construction time on a standard building is less than a week.

 How can I keep my building cost-effective?

-By using standard lengths and widths on custom pole barns in Ohio, using our 29Ga metal for siding and roofing, and by staying with the standard 4/12 pitch roof.
+By using standard lengths and widths on custom pole barns, using our 29Ga metal for siding and roofing, and by staying with the standard 4/12 pitch roof.

 What are the payment terms?